 ACM 190.
 Reading and Independent Study.
 Units by arrangement.
 Graded pass/fail only.

 ACM/CDS 202.
 Geometry of Nonlinear Systems.
 9 units (3-0-6); third term.
 Prerequisites: CDS 201 or AM 125 a.
 Basic differential geometry, oriented toward applications in control and dynamical systems.
 Topics include smooth manifolds and mappings, tangent and normal bundles.
 Vector fields and flows.
 Distributions and Frobenius’s theorem.
 Matrix Lie groups and Lie algebras.
 Exterior differential forms, Stokes’ theorem.
-Instructor: Murray.
+Not offered 2013–14.